JeyRunner/tuda-typst-templates/templates/tudaexercise/template/tudaexercise.typ

 /// Formats points for display in a task header.
 ///
 /// - points (int, float): The number of points, can be an integer or a float.
-/// - pointsnamesingle (str): The singular form of the points name, default is auto and retrieved from the locale dictionary.
+/// - points-name-single (str): The singular form of the points name, default is auto and retrieved from the locale dictionary.
-/// - pointsnameplural (str): The plural form of the points name, default is auto and retrieved from the locale dictionary.
+/// - points-name-plural (str): The plural form of the points name, default is auto and retrieved from the locale dictionary.
 /// - pointssep (str): The separator between the points and the name, default is a space.
 /// -> Returns: A string formatted as "points Punkte" or "points Punkt" depending on the value of points.
-#let pointformat(
+#let point-format(
   points: none,
-  pointsnamesingle: auto,
+  points-name-single: auto,
-  pointsnameplural: auto,
+  points-name-plural: auto,
   pointssep: " ",
 ) = context {
-  let ctxpointsnamesingle = pointsnamesingle let ctxpointsnameplural = pointsnameplural if (pointsnamesingle == auto or pointsnameplural == auto) {
+  let ctxpoints-name-single = points-name-single let ctxpoints-name-plural = points-name-plural if (points-name-single == auto or points-name-plural == auto) {
     let dict = get-locale-dict(s.get().language)
-    if (pointsnamesingle == auto) {
+    if (points-name-single == auto) {
-      ctxpointsnamesingle = dict.point_singular
+      ctxpoints-name-single = dict.point_singular
     }
-    if (pointsnameplural == auto) {
+    if (points-name-plural == auto) {
-      ctxpointsnameplural = dict.point_plural
+      ctxpoints-name-plural = dict.point_plural
     }
   }
   assert(points != none, message: "points must be provided")